hjanime/SPADEVizR/README.md

 # <a name="package_overview"/> 1.
 Package overview

 Flow and mass cytometry are experimental techniques used for the characterization of cell phenotypes.
-With the increase of usable cell markers (up to 40 markers), the identification of cell populations through manual gating is impossible.
+With the increase of usable cell markers (up to 50 markers), the identification of cell populations through manual gating is impossible.
 These high-dimensional data require new computational algorithms to automatically identify cell clusters.
 The SPADE algorithm has been proposed as a new way to analysis and explore mass-cytometry data.
 This algorithm performs a density-based down-sampling combined with an agglomerative hierarchical clustering.

-The SPADE~\cite{spade} algorithm, which stands for Spanning Tree Progression of Density Normalized Events, was developed to identify clusters of cells having similar phenotypes in mass cytometry data.
+The SPADE[1] algorithm, which stands for Spanning Tree Progression of Density Normalized Events, was developed to identify clusters of cells having similar phenotypes in mass cytometry data.
 SPADE is an hierarchical clustering-based algorithm combined to a density-based down-sampling procedure.
 In summary, SPADE is working as the following:

-(i) firstly, all cytometry profiles are down-sampled and merged into a single matrix;
+ 1. Firstly, all cytometry profiles are down-sampled and merged into a single matrix;
-(ii) a hierarchical agglomerative clustering is performed to identify cluster of cell having similar profiles for selected cell markers;
+ 2. A hierarchical agglomerative clustering is performed to identify cluster of cell having similar profiles for selected cell markers;
-(iii) a tree structure is computed where each node represent a cluster linked using a minimal spanning tree procedure;
+ 3. A tree structure is computed where each node represent a cluster linked using a minimal spanning tree procedure;
-and (iv) all cells of the dataset are associated to their closest cell cluster (up-sampling).
+ 4. All cells of the dataset are associated to their closest cell cluster (up-sampling).

 SPADE results can be summary by two main matrices.
 The cluster phenotype matrix contains the marker median expression for each cluster.
 The count matrix contains the number of cell associated for each sample to each cluster.

 SPADE offers new opportunities to deal with high dimensional cytometry data in order to identify cell populations but does not provide strong visualization features and statistical approaches.
 SPADEVizR aims to improve the biological analysis of SPADE results with new visualization approaches.
 We extended the original SPADE visualization outputs with visualization techniques such as parallel coordinates, multidimensional scaling, volcano plots or streamgraph representations as ggplot2[6].
 In addition, SPADEVizR can perform analyses to automatically identify cell populations (clusters) with 3 kinds of relevant biological behaviors.
 Firstly, this package allows to identify clusters with an abondance statistically greater than a specific threshold for a given condition.
-Secondly, it allows to identify clusters differentially enriched between two biological condition.
+Secondly, it allows to identify clusters differentially enriched between two biological conditions.
 Finnaly it is possible to find clusters correlated with an external biological variable.

 # <a name="package_installation"/> 2.
 Package installation
 The `data.table`, `ggdendro`, `ggnetwork`, `ggplot2`, `ggrepel`, `grid`, `gridExtra`, `gtools`, `igraph`, `MASS`, `reshape2`,  R packages as well as the `flowCore` [7] Bioconductor packages are required for running SPADEVizR.
 These packages can be installed using the following commands: